-First Offense: Principal/Student conference, in-school suspension, or 1-10 days out-of-school suspension.
+First Offense: 1-3 days In-school suspension Second Offense: 3-5 days out-of-school suspension Subsequent Offenses: 30 days out-of-school suspension school suspension.

-Subsequent Offenses: In-school suspension, or 1-180 days out-of-school suspension, or expulsion, and possible documentation in student's discipline record.

 Disruptive Behavior - Conduct that has the intentional effect of disturbing education or the safe transportation of a student including conduct or verbal, written, pictorial or symbolic language that materially and substantially disrupts classroom work, school activities or school functions.